forye/Atomistic-Simulations-Of-Materials/readme.md

-Code in diffrent language project introduction:
+Code in diffrent language project:

 This paper is to provied a python alternative to the Fortran code, simulating the coliding spheres model with periodinc boundry conditions, described in #link_to_article